LunarLambda/libseven/doc/svc.md

 TODO: Show IRQ flags

 ⚠️ This function only waits for interrupts actually enabled in the IE register.
-Use [svcIntrWaitEx] to automatically adjust IE as needed.
+Use [svcIntrWaitEx] to temporarily adjust IE as needed.

+⚠️ If interrupt handling is enabled, enabled interrupts will be handled before this function returns.

+⚠️ This function returns based on the value of the "IFBIOS" RAM location (0x03FFFFF8).
+Make sure your interrupt handler sets it.

 ---